VinAIResearch/JointIDSF/README.md

 # Intent detection and slot filling for Vietnamese

-- In this paper, we present the first public intent detection and slot filling dataset for Vietnamese.
+- We present the first public intent detection and slot filling dataset for Vietnamese.
-- In addition, we also propose a joint model for intent detection and slot filling, that extends the recent state-of-the-art JointBERT+CRF model with an intent-slot attention layer in order to explicitly incorporate intent context information into slot filling via "soft" intent label embedding.
+- In addition, we also propose a joint model for intent detection and slot filling, that extends the recent state-of-the-art [JointBERT+CRF](https://arxiv.org/abs/1902.10909) model with an intent-slot attention layer in order to explicitly incorporate intent context information into slot filling via "soft" intent label embedding.
-- Experimental results on our Vietnamese dataset show that our proposed model significantly outperforms [JointBERT+CRF](https://arxiv.org/abs/1902.10909).
+- Experimental results on our Vietnamese dataset show that our proposed model significantly outperforms JointBERT+CRF.

 <p align="center">
 <img width="600" alt="model" src="JointModel.png">